luisllm/aws-bootcamp-cruddur-2023/journal/week1.md

--  Run the Dockerfile command as an external script
+-  **Run the Dockerfile command as an external script**

 ![image billing](./images/week1-.png)

--  Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes
+-  **Launch an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes**

 ![image billing](./images/week1-.png)

--  Used multi-stage building for a Dockerfile build.
+-  **Used multi-stage building for a Dockerfile build**

 ![image billing](./images/week1-.png)

--  Research best practices of Dockerfiles and attempt to implement it in your Dockerfile.
+-  **Research best practices of Dockerfiles and attempt to implement it in your Dockerfile**

 ![image billing](./images/week1-.png)